Exploring Our New Home: A Guide to Truro, Nova Scotia

 Hub Grub

-Playing off the hub town moniker for Truro, this fast-food joint is on popular Inglis Street and is a perfect spot to get lunch while shopping.
-Made from local, fresh ingredients, I ordered the popular maple bbq burger, and while I found the meat to be a bit under-seasoned, the soft bun and killer french fries made up for it.
+Playing off the hub town moniker for Truro, this fast-food joint is on popular Inglis Street and is a perfect spot to grab lunch while shopping.
+Made from local, fresh ingredients, I ordered the popular maple bbq burger, and despite the meat being a bit under-seasoned, the soft bun and killer french fries made up for it.

 Bistro 22